Innovationmorpho123/KaiOSFR/Readme.md

 4. Note the 64 char hex chars and send it to us
 5. We will generate the license and send back to you the data.
 6. Replace the line in the Sample App in [js/livenesschallenge.js](WebApp%20-%2025-11-19%20V%201.1/js/livenesschallenge.js#L120) at line 120 with the given data.

+To generate the License on your own (Not recommended right now)

+1. Get deviceID from the Device / Kai Smaartphone
+2. Post the data to License server
+3. Get the JSON response
+4. Exrtact the data part from JSON response
+5. Decode with Base64
+6. Convert the binary obtained to hex and set it as valus in the Sample App in [js/livenesschallenge.js](WebApp%20-%2025-11-19%20V%201.1/js/livenesschallenge.js#L120) at line 120 with the given data.

 #### Notes